 One of History's Most Fortunate Mistakes

 I don't often talk about the history of the goodies I bake on here, but the background of the chocolate torte is just too good not to share.
 There are many legends about the exact way this invention came about, but they all relate to somebody making a mistake - forgetting to add flour or not knowing how to bake a traditional cake etc. That's how this Italian masterpiece got the nickname "uno dei pasticci più fortunati della storia” - "One of history's most fortunate mistakes".
 I just love that!
-You can read more about the various stories of the chocolate torte's invention here.

 - 4 Eggs